 After the sanding process is over, a new colored paint coat may be required depending on how much you had to sand the area, either partially or completely.
 Sometimes sanding the color of the surface won’t be necessary if the scratch was minor but if experiencing large scratches or peeling then removing the entire clear coat and paint may be necessary to add a new clear coat.

-In this case, ticker sandpaper of about 320 grit can be used to sand the area, this will be great to remove the painting, you can also add a bit of pressure to remove the painting and clear coat, this will quicken the sanding process also.
+In this case, ticker sandpaper of about 320 grit can be used to sand the area, this will be great for removing the painting, you can also add a bit of pressure to remove the painting and clear coat, this will quicken the sanding process also.

 Step 2